points to consider

 got a grill?
 Is it liquid fuel or gas?
 Do I have to connect the gas hose each time I

 use the stove?

-it have 12 volt lighting inside or/and outside the camper?
+it have 12 volt lighting inside and outside the camper?
 Is there lighting

 over the kitchen area?
-Has the camper got cigarette lighter plug outlets so I
+Has the camper cigarette lighter socket outlets so I

 it have side or front mounted lockers for extra storage?
 Are they lockable?
 Are